The Patriot (soundtrack)

 The Patriot is the soundtrack, on the Hollywood Records label, of the 2000 film The Patriot starring Mel Gibson, Heath Ledger, Joely Richardson, Jason Isaacs and Chris Cooper.
-The original score was composed by John Williams.
+The original score was composed and conducted by John Williams.
 Williams replaced composer David Arnold on the project after Arnold's original sketches were rejected.
 The album was nominated for the Academy Award for Best Original Score.

+In January of 2025, a 3-CD album comprising the complete score presentation and several alternate cues was released by Intrada Records.